What is sleep apnea?

-Central sleep apnea: In less frequent cases of sleep apnea, your brain fails to send signals to the muscles that help you breathe.
-As a result, you may stop breathing for short periods of time.
-Snoring isn’t typically a side effect of central sleep apnea.
+- Central sleep apnea: This less frequent type of sleep apnea occurs when your brain fails to send signals to the muscles that help you breathe.
+Snoring is not typically a side effect of central sleep apnea.

 What are the symptoms of sleep apnea?

-Extreme daytime fatigue
+- Extreme daytime fatigue or inability to focus

-Inability to fall or stay asleep
+- Inability to fall asleep or stay asleep

-Waking up with a sore throat or dry mouth
+- Waking up with a sore throat or dry mouth

 Are there health risks to having sleep apnea?

 Yes.
 If you have sleep apnea, you may have a higher risk of developing:

 - Type 2 diabetes: Sleep apnea has been linked to insulin resistance.